kiwigrid/k8s-sidecar/README.md

 One can override the default directory that files are copied into using a configmap annotation defined by the environment variable "FOLDER_ANNOTATION" (if not present it will default to "k8s-sidecar-target-directory").
 The sidecar will attempt to create directories defined by configmaps if they are not present.
 Example configmap annotation:
   `k8s-sidecar-target-directory: "/path/to/target/directory"`

-[Note](#note): If the filename ends with `.url` suffix, the content will be processed as an URL the target file will be downloaded and used as the content file.
+If the filename ends with `.url` suffix, the content will be processed as an URL the target file will be downloaded and used as the content file.

 ## Configuration Environment Variables